Top 10 Best GoDaddy Alternatives: Better WordPress Hosting, Domains & Email at a Similar Price?

 Which Is the Best Alternative for You?

 - SiteGround — excellent features, support and performance.
-However, their regular prices are higher than GoDaddy’s, so you’ll want to lock in the promo prices for three years if you can stomach the upfront cost.
+However, its regular prices are higher than GoDaddy’s, so you’ll be paying a slight premium.

-- Bluehost — you may not notice a huge improvement with support or performance, but you’ll get access to a more pleasant hosting dashboard and more features than GoDaddy offer.
+- Bluehost — you won’t notice a huge improvement with support or performance, but you’ll get access to a more pleasant hosting dashboard and more features than GoDaddy offers.